markjnkim/es_mod/01-html/content/step-6-reach-out.md

 3) Design two column layout
 4) Style section background, alignment, and typography

-## Building the map
+## Building the Map
-Let's take a close look at our mock-up and think about how we will accomplish this step. <br />
+Take a close look at the map we would like to build in this step.<br />
 ![Inline Frame Mock-up](./assets/step-6/170-iframe-mock-up-html.png) <br />

-Let's begin with the markup that has been provided for us from Lesson 1.
+Begin with the markup that has been provided for us from Lesson 1.
 ```html
 <!-- "reach out" section -->
 <section>